 - The new heavens and new earth (21-22).

-Four of seven these parts conclude with the Return of Christ, but the most complete description is found in the seven plagues.
-Actually, the entire seven plagues are a description of the “Day of the Lord” including the Return of Christ.
+Four of seven these parts end with the Return of Christ, but the most complete description of His return is found in the seven plagues.
+Actually, all seven plagues describe of the “Day of the Lord,” which including the Return of Christ.
 For this reason, this article provides an overview of the final events as presented in the seven last plagues.

-This section contains a summary of the sequence of final events.
+This is a summary of the sequence of final events.
 The detailed discussion follows below.

-Final choices – A time will come, during the persecution of God’s people by the image of the beast, when every person has made his or her final decision for or against God.
-This means that the number of the 144000 and that the separation of the people of the world into these two groups has been completed.
+A time will come, during the persecution of God’s people by the image of the beast, when every person has made his or her final decision for or against God.
+When this happens, the number of the 144000 and that the separation of the people of the world into these two classes has been completed.
 Then “one of the four living creatures gave to the seven angels seven golden bowls full of the wrath of God” (15:7).
-There will be no repentance after this point in time.
+From this point on there will be no repentance.
 All choices are final.

 His bride “made herself ready”; “It was given to her to clothe herself in fine linen, bright and clean; for the fine linen is the righteous acts of the saints”.
 They “have washed their robes and made them white in the blood of the Lamb” (7:9, 14).
 The Return of Christ is being delayed until His bride is ready!